snap-finance/magento-snapfinance-checkout/Snapfinance/Payment/Readme.md

 		3. Merchant key- Configure Merchant Key URL for Snap Finance.
 		4. Logo Style- There are 5 different logo style available, you can display it on checkout page.
 		5. Banner Style – Select Banner style you want to get appear on your website pages / product pages etc.

 	3. If you want to enable Snap finance checkout payment method follow the below the step:
-	       1. Open the Magento Store Configration
+	    1. Open the Magento Store Configuration
 	    2. Click on Sales tab then click on Payment Methods and then click on 'Snap Finance Checkout'.
-		  1. Enable/Disable – Select Yes to enable the module
+	    3. Enable/Disable - Select Yes to enable the module
-		  2. Mode-  “Stage” for sandbox/test operation and “Production” for live operation.
+	    4. Mode - 'Stage' for sandbox/test operation and 'Production' for live operation.
-		  3. Client ID – Enter Client ID which you will receive from your developer account on Snap Finance Website.
+	    5. Client ID - Enter Client ID which you will receive from your developer account on Snap Finance Website.
-	 	  4. Client Secret Key – Enter Client Secret Key which you will receive from your developer account on Snap Finance Website.
+	    6. Client Secret Key - Enter Client Secret Key which you will receive from your developer account on Snap Finance Website.
-	 	  5. Minimum Order total- You can set the minimum order value to use the Snap Finance Payment method.
+	    7. Minimum Order total - You can set the minimum order value to use the Snap Finance Payment method.
-	 	  6. Maximum Order total- You can set the maximum order value to use the Snap Finacne Payment method.
+	    8. Maximum Order total - You can set the maximum order value to use the Snap Finance Payment method.
-	 	  7. Display on Shopping Cart: If you want to to show checkout button on Cart page Select 'Yes'
+	    9. Display on Shopping Cart: If you want to to show checkout button on Cart page Select 'Yes' 10.Action Button Changes in Admin Setting [Color : Dark / Light , Shape : Pill /Rounded/Rectangle ,Height : 25-55 ( default 55)]

 3. After the Done all settings you have to run following command:
     	1. php bin/magneto cache:flush